patilavinash/flat-json-lib/README.md

 ```
 The library stops reading from the System.in once you type ENTER (\n) without any text and outputs the json

-# Implementaion
+# Implementation

 <pre>
-The library in general follows DFS based approach to flatten the nested json structure. <br />
+The library in general follows DFS based approach to flatten the nested Json structure. <br />
-Once the valid json is read from System.in , start with empty path list  <br />
+Once the valid Json is read from System.in , start with empty path list  <br />
-  For each of the json children
+ BEGIN : For each of the Json children current object
  	Add the current Key to the path
 		Check if the Json Value is a another Json container or terminal node,
 		  If it is terminal then add it to the output object with key as all the elements from the path list seen till now
-		  Else recurse for the current children and once done remove
+		  Else go to BEGIN with current object
 	Remove the current Key from the path
 </pre>